Marshal (film): Plot

-Abhi's sister, who has been struggling with infertility, goes to a hospital for fertility treatments, but also goes through the same experiment and enters a coma.
-After an argument with a careless doctor, Abhi is arrested, and it is revealed that the women who consumed the pills experience stomachaches and lose consciousness.
+Abhi's sister, who has been struggling with infertility, goes to a hospital for fertility treatments but also goes through the same experiment and enters a coma.
+After an argument with a careless doctor, Abhi is arrested, and it is revealed that the women who consumed the pills experienced stomachaches and lost consciousness.
 To clear his name, Abhi and his father investigate the source of the pills, and learn that the number on the back is linked to the hospital.
 When they investigate, they find out that all the women were forced to become test subjects of a procedure to reverse infertility, which has finally succeeded for the first time, and the doctor responsible is none other than Sivaji.

-Abhi, his father, Megha, and Abhi's brother-in-law, who is an ethical hacker, join forces to stop this conspiracy.
+Abhi, his father, his brother-in-law (who is an ethical hacker), and Megha join forces to stop this conspiracy.
 Through further investigation, they bug the hospital and find out that Sivaji is organizing the kidnappings in order to make "designer babies".
 They interrogate the head doctor, who reveals that Sivaji has always been an intelligent but cold man ruthlessly pursuing what he sees as "advances" in science.
-After hearing that a certain type of sterility where eggs are not released is uncurable, he started "Project Marshal", but his ideas were continually rejected.
+After hearing that a certain type of sterility where eggs are not released is incurable, he started "Project Marshal", but his ideas were continually rejected.
 Only recently had he been able to start clinical trials in order to prove his idea to medical officials in Japan.
 As the country has been facing a demographic crisis due to infertility caused by the atomic bombings of Hiroshima and Nagasaki and the Fukushima Daiichi nuclear disaster, Japanese officials were interested in his ideas, and wanted proof before they could implement it.

-Sivaji flees to Japan, but Megha broadcasts video recording from their secret camera, and the officials tell him he must clear up everything in order to get his procedure accepted.
+Sivaji flees to Japan, but Megha broadcasts a video recording from their secret camera, and the officials tell him he must clear up everything in order to get his procedure accepted.
 Despite the evidence, Sivaji gets off scot-free by claiming it was for a TV show, and takes a mocking selfie with Abhi.
 Sivaji's fans protest the case and start causing trouble across the city and to Abhi.
 Later on, Sivaji's mother tells him that he was born to a surrogate mother, and that his personality is due to her influence.

 The next day, Sivaji calls Abhi and taunts him, saying that a car with a famous athlete inside will be attacked and that he must save it.
 Abhi finds Sivaji's fan club and gets them to help by claiming that Sivaji is in the car, barely managing to stop the attackers.
 To his shock, Sivaji exits the car instead.
 After he comes back, a man suddenly shoots him and gets away.
 As he dies, Sivaji reveals that he donated the method to the government to atone for his misdeeds.
 The other members of "F-Club", who wanted to profit, decided to kill him.
 The film ends with Abhi's sister giving birth and Sivaji being revered for his medical advances.